Platform Standards

 Enter Module

-The chapter most students dread — demystified.
-Research design, sampling, data collection instruments, statistical treatment, validity and reliability — all explained clearly.
+The chapter most students find difficult, demystified.
+Research design, sampling, data collection instruments, statistical treatment, validity and reliability are explained clearly and systematically.

 • Sampling Techniques